The Lords of Flatbush

-The Lords of Flatbush (stylized on-screen as The Lord's of Flatbush) is a 1974 American drama film directed by Martin Davidson and Stephen F. Verona.
-The film stars Perry King, Sylvester Stallone, Paul Mace and Henry Winkler.
+The Lords of Flatbush (stylized on-screen as The Lord's of Flatbush) is a 1974 American comedy film directed by Martin Davidson and Stephen F. Verona.
+The film stars Sylvester Stallone, Perry King, Paul Mace, Henry Winkler, and Susan Blakely.
 Stallone was also credited with writing additional dialogue.
 The plot is about street teenagers in leather jackets from the Flatbush neighborhood of Brooklyn, New York.
-The movie, along with the television hit Happy Days, Grease in its Broadway and film versions, and novelty rock act “Sha-Na-Na’’ was part of a resurgence in popular interest in the '50s greaser culture in the 1970s.
-Indeed, Henry Winkler went on to play a similar character as "The Fonz" in Happy Days.
+The movie, along with American Graffiti, the television hit Happy Days, the musical Grease and its film adaptation, and novelty rock act Sha Na Na, was part of a resurgence in popular interest in the '50s greaser culture in the 1970s.

 Plot

 Set in 1958, the coming of age story follows four lower middle-class Brooklyn teenagers known as The Lords of Flatbush.
 The Lords chase girls, steal cars, shoot pool, get into street fights, and hang out at a local malt shop.
 Chico attempts to win over hard-to-get, waspy Jane while throwing over easier-to-get Annie.
 Stanley seemingly impregnates his girlfriend Frannie, who pressures him to marry her.
 Stanley eventually agrees to marry even after finding out before the wedding that Frannie was never pregnant.
 Butchey Weinstein is highly intelligent but hides his brains behind a clownish front in order to fit in with the gang.
 Wimpy Murgalo is a loyal follower in awe of Stanley, eventually becoming best man at his wedding.
 All four boys seem to discover maturity and responsibility at the end of the film as we witness them bonding during the wedding in their dress suits, eschewing their typical leather jackets.